jeremysherriff/auckland_rubbish_collection/README.md

-# Home Assistant HACS integration for Auckland Council Rubbish Collection
+# Auckland Council Rubbish Collection

 An alternative if you don't want to leverage a Calendar in Home Assistant for the rubbish/recycling collection schedules.